KuzneY2K/fs-journal/notes/10-vue.md

 Members outside of the return is acessible by the code in the set up Members inside of the return are accessible by the template

-Instead of using = in a reactive state, use : since you are inside an object at that point
+Instead of using = in a reactive state, use : since you are inside an object at that

+The page that uses prop data is reponsible for passing the prop data

+ex <MovieCard move="this is a movie"/>